 There was a pause, during which Luci heard the blonde head to the shower area and start the water running.
-“Well… are you in any athletic circles?”
+“Are you in any athletic circles?”
 Carrie called out at last.
-“Because I can always use more cheerleading support!”
+“Because I can always use more cheerleading support.”

 “You want more support, wear a better bra,” Luci muttered.

 Luci bit her tongue again.
 God, past Carrie was so self-centred!
 If only their Carrie were able to answer these questions… and remembering why that wasn’t possible immediately focussed Luci’s attention back on the mission.